Beatrice Straight Network 1977

 Beatrice Straight in Everything in the Garden 1967

-The play focuses on a suburban couple, Jenny and Richard.
-Both wish they had more disposable money at their discretion.
+In the play “Everything in the Garden,” suburban couple Jenny and Richard both wish they had more disposable money at their discretion.
 Enter Mrs. Toothe, a madam played by Straight.
 She tells housewife Jenny she could work for her, turning tricks in the afternoon.
 Will Jenny accept Mrs. Toothe’s offer so they can get themselves out of their financial hole?
 Or will they turn her down?
 Film rights got sold to 20th Century Fox for $300,000; however, a film has never seen the light of day.

 Honorable Mention: Played the role of Blanche du Bois in A Streetcar Named Desire on tour in 1969.